 To shop: => Shop

-* Note: Organic grass fed and grass finished beef may contain up to 5% of grains in their diet which usually consists of oats, wheat barley, a mix of peas, soybeans and corn – all of these grains are organic and non GMO.
+* Note: Grass fed and grass finished beef may contain up to 5% of grains in their diet which usually consists of oats, wheat barley, a mix of peas, soybeans and corn – all of these grains are non GMO.

 Our beef farmer has been raising cattle for generations, from grandparents, to parents, to children to grandchildren.
-They combine old practices and family secrets with modern organic practices, cutting edge technology and higher education which agricultural university programs offer.
-They teach other farmers how to ameliorate their soils, how to grow better grass and hay, how to grow organic livestock and they are active supporters of organic agriculture.
+They combine old practices and family secrets with modern practices, cutting edge technology and higher education which agricultural university programs offer.
+They teach other farmers how to ameliorate their soils, how to grow better grass and hay, how to grow pasture raised livestock and they are active supporters of this type of agriculture.

 Distinctions of Grass Versus Grain Fed Beef